 That was also when the righteous indignation returned.
 Times, Sunday Times (2016)In public, officials expressed indignation.
 Times, Sunday Times (2016)Gwendolen looked at this butler in great indignation.
 CHARMED LIFE (1977)But my relief soon turned to anger and indignation.
 Times, Sunday Times (2006)Or would we feel at least some of the moral indignation that we feel today?
 Times, Sunday Times (2011)It is much closer to what we would call " righteous indignation.
 Christianity Today (2000)They caused an outburst of public indignation.
 The American Nation: A History of the United States to 1877 (1995)But although he affected great indignation he actually enjoyed engaging in controversy with his opponents.
 The Life and Adventures of William Cobbett (2005)But you cannot have moral indignation without first having morality.
 Times, Sunday Times (2010)It is a baffling privilege and one that should arouse righteous indignation from a number of other courses.
 Times, Sunday Times (2014)The panting dramatised your moral indignation.
-Times, Sunday Times (2009)When Labour is in office it is hard to pump up public indignation.
-Times, Sunday Times (2007)This righteous indignation is at preposterous odds with a perfectly run-of-the-mill and rather sweet romantic comedy.
+Times, Sunday Times (2009)This righteous indignation is at preposterous odds with a perfectly run-of-the-mill and rather sweet romantic comedy.
 Times, Sunday Times (2008)With a certain moral indignation, it is fair to say.
 Times, Sunday Times (2010)There is only one problem with his moral indignation: the scheme worked.
 Times, Sunday Times (2012)You swallow your righteous indignation.
 Times, Sunday Times (2006)I guess it was moral indignation.
 Times, Sunday Times (2014)I am seething with righteous indignation.
 Times, Sunday Times (2016)After the Act of Union much indignation was expressed at the supposed corruption involved.
 THE FOUR NATIONS: A History of the United Kingdom (2002) Anger and indignation swept America.
 The Collins History of the World in the 20th Century (1994)He finally resigned from the Lords on Tuesday after a barrage of public indignation left him little choice.
 The Sun (2015)With great indignation did he continue to observe him; with great alarm and distrust, to observe also his two blinded companions.
 Emma (1815)I feigned scorn and indignation but really I was just too scared to apply myself.
 21 DOG YEARS (2002)

 较常使用。在柯林斯辞典中， indignation 是1万个最常用词之一。